 Join us as we trek to the most scenic and rewarding parts of Antigua.
 You need not be an athlete to participate, but you need to be interested in experiencing Antigua’s incredible scenery in an active manner!

 In a destination known for 365 of the bluest blues with turquoise seas and azure skies, Antigua and Barbuda is highlighting another side of its gorgeous landscape on the south-west coastline; focusing on its lush green rainforest, rolling hills, environmentally aware hotels, restaurants and activities that surround the area now known as ‘The Green Corridor’.
 The Green Corridor, which stretches along the south-west coast from the village of Bolans to the village of John Hughes in Antigua, where the Wallings Nature Reserve can be found.

-Barbuda is home to the largest Frigate Bird Colony in the western hemisphere.
-This Colony is located in the capital of Barbuda, at the Codrington Lagoon, and is only accessible by a short boat trip with a knowledgeable tour guide.
+Our sister island Barbuda, is home to the largest Frigate Bird Colony in the western hemisphere.
+This colony is located in the capital of Barbuda - Codrington - in the Codrington Lagoon, and is only accessible by a short boat trip with a knowledgeable tour guide.

 Adventure Antigua has been taking guests to the most beautiful coastal destinations by boat since 1999.
 Started by Eli Fuller, a third generation Antiguan adventurer, this company is different than many other snorkeling and sightseeing tour companies because each trip was carefully designed to make sure that guests get the most educational and authentic day out on the water possible.

 Journey by boat to a deserted beach for this wonderful Antigua adventure and witness the nesting and hatching of Hawksbill turtles.
 This activity is safely organised by the Environmental Awareness Group.